7RU7H/Archive/Computer-Science/Quantum-Computing/Quantum-Computing.md

 # Quantum Computing

 [Wikipedia Quantum Computing](https://en.wikipedia.org/wiki/Quantum_computing) simply states *"A **quantum computer** is a [computer](https://en.wikipedia.org/wiki/Computer "Computer") that exploits [quantum mechanical](https://en.wikipedia.org/wiki/Quantum_mechanical "Quantum mechanical") phenomena."* The hardware, to overstate is physical matter, which exhibits properties of both waves and particles.
 The properties exact state is also reverse recursively affected by the same higher order laws of Quantum mechanics.
+For hacking Quantum Computer visit [[Quantum-Hacking]]

 1. True Positive
 2. False Positive